Ruchiranga/AD_A-team-project/README.md

 * What are the factors that contribute to make a movie an oscar-winning one?
 Is it the actors?
 Is it the director?
 Is it the genre? or is it something else?
 * What makes a movie a blockbuster?
 Are high budget movies always successful?
 * How has the interest of people towards movies changed through time?
-* What is the impact of this changes in interest on the success of certain types of movies?
+* What is the impact of these changes in interest on the success of certain types of movies?
+* What is the impact of gender on the success of a movie
+* How does the geographical reach of a movie impact its success

 # Dataset